 Yes, public transport is running for essential journeys.
 However, there are changes to timetables and some other restrictions in place to allow for physical distancing.
-We’re keeping a live list of the latest changes over on the AA Roadwatch Newsroom for the duration of the restrictions, and it’s also worth checking with the provider before you set out.
+We’re keeping a live list of the latest changes over on Twitter or the duration of the restrictions, and it’s also worth checking with the provider before you set out.

 My journey is essential; what else do I need to know?

 All road safety regulations and laws remain in place as normal; despite the lower levels of traffic, you should take all usual precautions.
 Be extra aware of other road users: pedestrians and cyclists may need to travel further out from the side of the road to allow the 2m safe distance between them.
 This is particularly important to watch out for if you’re driving.

 And while the last thing you need if you're driving is a breakdown or a puncture, we have advice on how to deal with these too: see our posts on how to change a tyre, and how to deal with a breakdown on a motorway.
 If you’re an AA member or frontline healthcare worker, you can always call or contact AA Rescue via the AA app for assistance.

 I’m staying at home or travelling less; is there anything I need to do with my vehicle?

 It’s worth keeping up your car maintenance while you're staying at home to avoid any nasty surprises when the time finally comes to move it again – see our tips on things you can do to maintain a vehicle during the lockdown.
 If your bike is temporarily off the road, we also have some tips about bike security at home.